ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.04-embeddings/problem/readme.md

 };
 ```

-- [ ] Use the [`embedMany`](https://ai-sdk.dev/docs/reference/ai-sdk-core/embed-many) function from the AI SDK to create embeddings for multiple emails at once
+- [ ] Use the [`embedMany`](/PLACEHOLDER/embed-many) function from the AI SDK to create embeddings for multiple emails at once

+Pass these parameters:

-  - Pass `myEmbeddingModel` as the model parameter (feel free to choose a different model)
+- `myEmbeddingModel` as the model (or choose a different one)
-  - Pass an array of strings as the `values` parameter - combine each email's `subject` and `body` fields
+- An array of strings as `values` - combine each email's `subject` and `body`
-  - Set `maxRetries` to `0` (this will let us know early if the embedding fails)
+- `maxRetries` set to `0` (this helps us catch embedding failures early)

-- [ ] Map the results to return an array of objects containing each email's `id` and its `embedding`.
-This will be used to lookup the embedding for each email later.
+- [ ] Map the results to return objects with each email's `id` and `embedding`

+This will be used to look up the embedding for each email later.

 - [ ] Locate the `embedOnePieceOfText` function in `api/create-embeddings.ts`

+This function embeds the search query itself.

 ```ts
 const embedOnePieceOfText = async (